 You may view your grades as well as the class grade distribution through MyAccess by clicking on the Student Records link, then clicking on Final Grades and selecting the appropriate semester.

-Thursday, May 22 - Friday, May 30: Students may elect to take a course pass/fail for Summer 2014
+Tuesday, September 2 - Tuesday, September 16: Students may elect to take a course Pass/Fail for Fall 2014

 Courses NOT eligible to be taken Pass/Fail